 3) Geriatric croquet tournaments on Saturday mornings (more excellent free entertainment)

-2) Big dogs in sweaters everywhere (see, in the city one can't keep a big dog comfortably, so while there are many well-coiffed little dogs prancing around in the more populated precincts, only in the Takaoan countryside can the big dogs roam warm and free)
+(see, in the city one can't keep a big dog comfortably, so while there are many well-coiffed little dogs prancing around in the more populated precincts, only in the Takaoan countryside can the big dogs roam warm and free)

 1) Always getting a seat on the special rapid